wp-plugins/ns-cloner-site-copier/readme.txt

 == Changelog ==
 = 2.1.4.8 =
 * Fixed bug that was causing UTF-8 and DB character encoding issues in some environments.
 Primarily affected non-English sites.
+* Improved search and replace to handle rare situations where more than one replace is necessary in a single column.

 = 2.1.4.7 =
 * Fixed critical bug that prevented user roles from getting cloned when cloning the ROOT site only